bbuenoun/Fener/README.md

 By downloading
-and installing this software, you are implicitly agreeing to the OpenSource license appended to this README file.
-Please read it carefully before proceeding -- this is very different from previous licenses, and contains fewer restrictions on commercialization.
+and installing this software, you are implicitly agreeing to the OpenSource LICENSE appended to this README file.
+Please read it carefully before proceeding.

 ## Getting started